Luka140/AE4ASM599-ros-gazebo/src/image2map/README.md

 #### Services

+- CreateOccupancyMap Service Server

+        Service Name: 'create_occupancy_map'
+        Type: interfaces.srv.CreateOccupancyMap
-- create_occupancy_map (interfaces/srv/CreateOccupancyMap): Service for creating and updating the occupancy grid based on incoming point cloud data.
-This is used to interact with **Coordinator**.
+        Function: Handles requests to update an occupancy grid map based on point cloud data.
+        Callback: update_map
+        Purpose: Accepts requests containing a pose and a point cloud, processes the point cloud data to update an occupancy grid map, and returns the updated map in the response.
 ----

 ### Locator